 Understand your local market

 The going rates for nannies vary from city to city.
-Even going from a metropolitan area to its suburbs can see a big change in pay for caregivers.
-It’s important to know what nannies get paid in your city or town.
-A good resource is the International Nanny Association (INA)’s Nanny Salary and Benefits Survey.
-If you’re working with a placement agency, they will help you set a good rate of pay for the nanny you want.
+Even going from a metropolitan area to its suburbs can see a significant change in pay for caregivers.
+Knowing what nannies get paid in your city or town is essential.
+The International Nanny Association (INA)’s Nanny Salary and Benefits Survey is a good resource.
+If you’re working with a placement agency, they will help you set a reasonable pay rate for the nanny you want.
 You could check online job sites to see what rates are offered by families seeking help.
 However, the wages offered on these sites are often far too low to attract a high-quality, professional caregiver.

 Here are some other factors to consider when budgeting for a nanny.